Frequently asked questions

 How do I best prepare for the inevitable end of my life?

-• DNACPR (Do Not Attempt Cardio Pulmonary Resuscitation)
+- DNACPR (Do Not Attempt Cardio Pulmonary Resuscitation) – if appropriate

-• Digital assets (e.g. social media accounts, online photos, other aspects of your ‘digital footprint’)
+- List of digital assets (e.g. social media accounts, online photos, email accounts, other aspects of your ‘digital footprint’)

 Contact us at any time for funeral assistance